-- NOTE: Students enrolling for CST 110, 113, 114, 201, 211, and 261 must have completed one year of high school algebra or DSM 081.
+NOTE: Students enrolling for CST 110, 113, 114, 201, 211, and 261 must have completed one year of high school algebra or DSM 081.

-- CST 113-Introduction to Programming4 Credits Problem solving and algorithm development.
-Organization and characteristics of modern digital computers.
-Emphasis on developing good programming habits.
-Building abstractions with procedures and data.
-Programming in modern computing languages.
-3 hours lecture - 3 hours laboratory - CST 114 Introduction to Programming Using FORTRAN......4 Credits Problem solving and algorithm development, introduction to programming using FOR-TRAN.
+CST 114 - Introduction to Programming Using FORTRAN......4 Credits Problem solving and algorithm development, introduction to programming using FOR-TRAN.
 Organization and characteristics of modern digital computers.
 Devices, software packages, tools.
 Emphasis on developing good programming habits.